Sharing & Real-Time Collaboration

 • Can view— read-only access.
 Viewers can open the workflow, inspect every step's configuration, and duplicate it into their own workspace, but they cannot change anything.

 • Owner— that's you.
-Only the owner can run the workflow (runs use the owner's credits), delete it, publish it, or manage who has access.
+Only the owner can run the workflow (runs use the owner's credits), see its run history, delete it, publish it, or manage who has access.

 Running a workflow always uses the owner's credits, which is why editors can build but not run.
 If a collaborator wants to run their own copy, they can duplicate the workflow into their workspace.